aredn/documentation/arednGettingStarted/node_admin.rst

   Daily Watchdog Time
     This field allows you to set a specific time of the day (between 00:00 and 23:59) to restart the node automatically.
 The node must get its time from NTP or GPS in order for this reboot to occur.

+ID Beacon
+  This switch is ``enabled`` by default, which tells your node to send a beacon that contains your Amateur Radio callsign (as well as the node's location) every few minutes.
+Periodic Amateur Radio station identification is a requirement in many regions in order to comply with local regulations.

 Wireless Watchdog
   This background monitor will restart the mesh radio if it becomes unresponsive.
 If Wireless Watchdog is enabled, the following fields will also be displayed.